Lice-Rice/Lice-Rice.github.io/index.md

 <br>
 ## Pink Sheep
 <img src="https://github.com/Lice-Rice/Lice-Rice.github.io/raw/main/icon.png"><br>
-Above is a picture of me chasing a pink sheep that I later killed. <br>
-It is the icon of my Minecraft world.
+Above is a picture of me chasing a pink sheep that I later killed.
+It is the icon of one of my many Minecraft worlds.